 - Olavi and Alli Pietikäinen Fund

-Grant-related enquiries should be sent to email@example.com.
-Enquiries may also be directed to Fund Officer Päivikki Eskelinen-Rönkä and Secretary Anu Toivonen.
+Grant-related enquiries should be sent to firstname.lastname@example.org.
+Enquiries may also be directed to Fund Officer Päivi Venäläinen and Secretary Anu Toivonen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2022 will be announced on May 19th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn from May 11th.
+The grant decisions of the January round of applications 2024 will be announced on May 15th.
+Both favourable and unfavourable grant decisions will be sent to grant applicants by email approximately two weeks before that.
+The 2024 grants can be withdrawn from 22 May 2024.

 If you need the logo of the Kymenlaakso Fund for your website, newsletter, social media or brochures, you can download it from the link below.
 If you share information about your grant on social media, we would be especially appreciate it if you use the tags #kulttuurirahastontuella or #skr2024 (grant year).